Six of the Best Holidays for Music Lovers

 On our ‘Grand Tour of South America’, we’ll spend three nights in Buenos Aires, so you’ll have plenty of time to experience the city’s love for tango.
 Watch a show with a glass or two of malbec, or have a go yourself – it’s great fun, whether you know what you’re doing or not!

 Samba in Brazil

 Brazil moves to a soundtrack of samba – and once you hear its lively beat, you can’t help but tap your toes along with it.
 The Bahian city of Salvador is thought to be where samba first originated in Brazil.
-Our two-week tour of the country includes three nights here, so you’ll have the opportunity to head out to local bars or music clubs to take it in.

 We’ll also spend three nights in Rio de Janeiro, another city where you’ll hear samba rhythms floating from bars, cafés and clubs.
 Find a venue, order a caipirinha (cachaça, lime and sugar) - and enjoy.
 (Rio also features on our ‘Grand Tour of South America’, along with Buenos Aires, Machu Picchu, Santiago and more.)

 American Queen is one of the best-looking river cruise ships we’ve seen.
 It’s a traditional Southern steamboat with lacy filigree detail, a cherry-red paddle-wheel and interiors decked out with antiques and fresh flowers.